drzhelnov/drzhelnov.github.io/README.md

 2021&ndash;2022

-**Orthopaedic Traumatologist Physician**
+**Orthopedic Traumatologist Physician**

-Administrative Department for the Implementation of Functions of a National Medical Research Centre
+Administrative Department for the Implementation of Functions of a National Medical Research Center

 [Priorov National Medical Research Centre of Traumatology and Orthopaedics](https://cito-priorov.ru/)